NickJD/PyamilySeq/paper/paper.md

 ---

 # Summary
 PyamilySeq (Family Seek) is a Python-based tool for grouping gene sequences into families based on sequence similarity identified by tools such as CD-HIT[@fu2012cd], DIAMOND[@buchfink2021sensitive], BLAST[@camacho2009blast] or MMseqs2[@steinegger2017mmseqs2].
+PyamilySeq can output the sequences for each reported group and input required for downstream analysis using tools such as Coinfinder[@whelan2020coinfinder].

 This work is an extension of the gene family / pangenome tool developed for the StORF-Reporter[@dimonaco2023storf] publication in NAR (https://doi.org/10.1093/nar/gkad814).

 # Statement of need